 By default, Trivia Games are created in Host Controlled Mode.
-This mode assumes that you as the host want to control the Trivia Game - moving it from question to question, showing live answer results, showing rankings, etc. The game's progression is entirely in your control making it easy for you or a friend to control a live trivia game to a host or live narrator for example.
+This mode assumes that you (the host) want to control the Trivia Game - moving it from question to question, showing live answer results, showing rankings, etc. The game's progression is entirely in your control making it easy for you or a friend to control a live trivia game with a host or live narrator for example.

 Lastly, you can run your Trivia Game in Crowd Controlled Mode where your players can answer questions at their own pace.
 Every player can answer in any order and join the game at any time.
 This mode is good for all-day events, survey-style games, or when it's less important to play live.
 Players' scores are still ranked numerically based on points as players join and play the game throughout the day.

 We've created a list of frequently asked questions about Crowdpurr Trivia.
 Check out Trivia Frequently Asked Questions.